UPPS 05.06.03 - Student Travel

 Specifically, a student driver is required to hold a valid driver’s license and have less than 10 penalty points under the system set forth by UPPS No. 05.05.02, Driver Selection.

-The Study Abroad Office does not allow use of vehicles or rental of vehicles by university staff, students, or faculty.
+The Education Abroad Office does not allow use of vehicles or rental of vehicles by university staff, students, or faculty.
 In all cases, professional drivers must be hired and used at all times overseas.

 Other Modes of Travel

-Any Texas State students or student organizations approved for travel by modes of transportation other than cars, vans, or personally-operated vehicles (e.g., bus, train, airplane) must comply with all rules, regulations, and requirements of the organizations, industries, or groups providing such means of travel.
+Any Texas State students or student organizations approved for travel by modes of transportation other than cars, vans, or personally-operated vehicles (e.g., bus, train, airplane) must comply with all rules, regulations, and requirements of the organizations, industries, or groups providing such modes of travel.

 STANDARD OF CONDUCT DURING TRAVEL